Terror in the Family: Plot

-Cynthia immediately makes plans to meet with Deena as she doesn't want to see her with a therapist, claiming it will make things worse.
+Cynthia immediately makes plans to meet with Deena as she does not want to see her with a therapist, claiming it will make things worse.
 She fears Deena will make herself to be the victim, blaming her for her alcoholism and accusing Todd of rape.
-When her mother blames Cynthia's "pathetic" method of parenting, she blames her for her treatment of herself and Judith, which prompts her mother to slap her.
+When her mother blames Cynthia's "pathetic" method of parenting, she blames her for her treatment of herself and Judith, which prompts her mother to hit her.
 After drinking too much and preparing homemade pizza, she goes to Judith's house.
-When Deena tells her she's not supposed to be there, she drunkenly drops the pizza, calling her ungrateful, claiming she is just like Judith, who she blames for leaving her with the responsibility of caring for their mother.
+When Deena tells her she is not supposed to be there, she drunkenly drops the pizza, calling her ungrateful, claiming she is just like Judith, who she blames for leaving her with the responsibility of caring for their mother.
 Deena runs out of the house and tries to find comfort with Garret, only to find him with another girl.
 When Judith visits Cynthia to tell her that Deena has returned home, she tells her that her behavior is the same as their alcoholic mother's.
-Cynthia denies it, stating that a bad mother couldn't have terrific kids, and that Deena was a wonderful child until she met Garret.
+Cynthia denies it, stating that a bad mother could not have terrific kids, and that Deena was a wonderful child until she met Garret.
 When she insists that Adam validate her, she finds him drunk with an empty bottle of liquor in his bed.
 When Cynthia tries to tell Judith and Todd they should talk in the morning, Adam stumbles down the stairs after her.
 She tries to get him to return to bed to hide his drinking problem, but he shoves her into the wall, hard enough to break the glass in a family photo.
 As she tries to get Todd to tell Judith this has never happened before, he retreats into the basement with his woodwork.
-He tells her he has seen Adam drunk on two previous occasions and that he didn't tell her because it would prompt her to drink.
-While Cynthia blames Todd for being an absentee husband and father who turned to woodworking when Deena was born, Todd blames her for letting Deena take control of the family and capitulating every time she became angry, afraid to lose what she saw as her only friend.
-As he leaves and turns out the light, Todd resolves to start therapy with Adam and Deena, leaving Cynthia, who refuses to admit she is an alcoholic, literally in the dark.
+He tells her he has seen Adam drunk on two previous occasions and that he did not tell her.
+The two get into a heated argument where Todd accuses her of being too soft on Deena and resorting to alcoholism to cope, while Cynthia berates Todd for his selfishness and not wanting to have children in the first place, choosing to bury himself into his woodworking instead of being there for the family.
+After this, Todd resolves to start therapy with Adam and Deena in an attempt to actually be a father.